 3.7 Database section table details

-The table details section of your relation will reveal the list of columns.
+The table details section of your relation will reveal a list of columns.
 However, you can also take a look at the data itself.
 We display the first 100 rows in your table to give you a brief insight into which data is available in your database.
-It’s merely meant to be a short overview.
+It provides you with a short overview of your data.